predmorej/Java-Projects/README.md

   -Finished basic build, split into two different files: One for printing to console / notpad, and one with a GUI

-  -Finished build that launches on command prompt, prints character to seperate file - 08/05/21
+  -Finished build that launches on command exe, prints character to seperate file - 08/05/21

     -Working on GUI build